AppPear/ChartView/README.md

 It requires iOS 13 and Xcode 11!

-In Xcode got to `File -> Swift Packages -> Add Package Dependency` and paste inthe repo's url: `https://github.com/AppPear/ChartView`
+In Xcode go to `File -> Swift Packages -> Add Package Dependency` and paste in the repo's url: `https://github.com/AppPear/ChartView`

 ### Usage: